-This device will not prevent strangulation hazard if young children wrap pull cords around their necks.
-Always keep cords out of the reach of young children.
+This device will not prevent strangulation hazard if young children wrap pull cords

 Ladders-Exterior

 Ladder is provided as an option on most coaches to climb onto roof areas.
 Ladders are rated to handle 200lbs.at a time when climbing onto roof.